kwonus/Quelle-Obsolete/Clarity-Syntax.md

 *print* genesis:1:1

-NOTE: Display-coordinates are driver-specific and not part of standard Clarity driver definition; The display-coordinate in the example above is compatible with the Clarity-AVX implementation
+NOTE: Display-coordinates are driver-specific and not part of standard Quelle driver definition; The display-coordinate in the example above is compatible with the Quelle-AVX implementation

 We can also decorate/annotate each record that we find.
-Using Clarity-AVX extensions, adding an annotation to each search result can be accomplished by adding this to the print statement:
+Using Quelle-AVX extensions, adding an annotation to each search result can be accomplished by adding this to the print statement:

 display.record = %book% %chapter%\\:%verse% \\(KJV\\\)\\:\\n%text% | print